databrickslabs/automl-toolkit/README.md

 * Support Vector Machines
 * XGBoost (Regressor and Classifier)

-> NOTE: LightGBM support is built-in, but is in Experimental mode and canoot be accessed from the FamilyRunner API
-> while we are undergoing testing and evaluation of thread concurrency issues with the LightGBM code base.
+> NOTE: With the upgrade to Spark 3 (Scala 2.12) LightGBM is **no longer supported** but will be added in a future release.

 ## Documentation